The couples who reach out to us in a state of distress almost always have one thing in common: they want to know that everything is okay.

 Not every scenario plays out this way, and the prerequisite for the alternative is trust, which can’t be conjured up by saying a magic word.
 And that’s exactly why it’s so important for couples to take care of their connection to build a culture of appreciation, turn towards instead of away, consult with their love maps, etc. Your emotional connection, this ability to see the best in each other and maintain positive expectations, is what helps couples protect their relationships from unnecessary stressors and weather the storms that do come.

 In reality, what most distressed couples want is to re-establish a strong and healthy connection.
 The first step to re-building their bond is intentionally communicating non-defensively and openly.
 By doing so, couples may come to understand the reasons underlying each other’s choices and behavior patterns, express their frustrations in a gentler, more constructive way, and become aware, perhaps for the first time(!), of the effects they have on each other on a daily basis.

-With further ado, here are Dr. Gottman’s three skills and one rule for having an intimate conversation.
+Dr. Gottman’s three skills and one rule for having an intimate conversation.

 Skill #1: Putting Your Feelings into Words